bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 ## Add Kubernetes Secret for PPDM

 In order to connect to AKS from PPDM, we need to create Service Account with Role based access.

-A basic RBAC Template can be applied with
+A basic RBAC Template can be applied with:
 {% highlight scss %}
 kubectl apply -f  https://raw.githubusercontent.com/bottkars/dps-modules/main/ci/templates/ppdm/ppdm-admin.yml kubectl apply -f  https://raw.githubusercontent.com/bottkars/dps-modules/main/ci/templates/ppdm/ppdm-rbac.yml
 {% endhighlight %}

-After, you can export the Token to be used for PPDM with
+After, you can export the Token to be used for PPDM with:
 {% highlight scss %}
 kubectl get secret "$(kubectl -n kube-system get secret | grep ppdm-admin | awk '{print $1}')" \
 -n kube-system --template={{.data.token}} | base64 -d
 {% endhighlight %}

-This is needed for the Credentials we Create in PPDM

-Now sign in to PPDM and go to Credentials
+This is needed for the Credentials we Create in PPDM Now sign in to PPDM and go to Credentials:
 <figure class="full">
 	<img src="/images/add_credentials.png" alt="">
 	<figcaption>Credentials</figcaption>
 </figure>

 Add a Credential of Type Kubernetes, with the name of the secret we created in AKS, in the example it is ppdm-admin.
-Copy the Service token in you got from above
+Copy the Service token in you got from above:
 <figure class="full">
 	<img src="/images/ppdm_credentials_aks.png" alt="">
 	<figcaption>PPDM Credentials AKS</figcaption>